top of page

 Firehouse Sandwich Stop

-For a distillery the size and reputation of Buffalo Trace, it is a surprise that they don't offer a larger food spot.
-The Firehouse Sandwich Stop is open from April until October and offered something simple and tasty, served from the original Firehouse building from the 1930s.
-You can pre-order boxed lunches for groups of more than ten.
-I would suggest the brand could find a larger indoor space, to cater for guests in all weathers, that could offer bourbon themed menus, based on the history of the buildings.
+For a distillery the size and reputation of Buffalo Trace, it was a surprise that they didn't offer a larger food spot when we visited.
+The Firehouse Sandwich Stop was open from April until October and offered something simple and tasty, served from the original Firehouse building from the 1930s.
+You could pre-order boxed lunches for groups of more than ten.
+I suggested that the brand could find a larger indoor space, to cater for guests in all weathers, that could offer bourbon themed menus, based on the history of the buildings.
 A Bourbon afternoon tea or a bourbon brunch, before or after your tour, would be fabulous, and cater to even those non bourbon drinkers.

 Shop